ImageMagick/Usage-Markdown/resize/index.md

 Sigmoidal Variation

 Essentially what the final example in the above does is to decrease the contrast of the image, compressing mid-tone greys into a tighter linear range, while bringing the extreme values further from the clipping edges, before resizing.
 It then removes that modification afterward.
 This in turn de-emphases the extreme effects of color values, while still allowing the filter to process the mid-tones, in a linear fashion, so as to reduce color distortions.
 In many ways this is similar to resizing images in the default non-linear sRGB colorspace (which is a far too common practice), but works equally well for both bright and dark ringing artefacts.
-That is it is symmetrical over the whole range of color values, where as resizing in sRGB colorspace works only from the lower dark end of the color range (blue and green values in the above).
+That is it is symmetrical over the whole range of color values, whereas resizing in sRGB colorspace works only from the lower dark end of the color range (blue and green values in the above).
 That is it is a much more controlled technique.
 It has also been commented that that this sigmoidal variation may only work well for enlargements.
 Also try different values for the sigmoidal contrast intensity (6.5 in the above) for different images.
 Remember, just as with every resize technqiue, the results are highly subjective, and may not be good for all image types.

 ![](../img_www/reminder.gif)![](../img_www/space.gif)

-Sigmoidal transform essentually generates a special DIY non-linear colorspace, that builds on the previous results that was obtained when using a non-linear perceptual colorspace (sRGB).
+Sigmoidal transform essentially generates a special DIY non-linear colorspace, that builds on the previous results that was obtained when using a non-linear perceptual colorspace (sRGB).

 Note that resizing (distorting) an image with non-linear color channels in RGB colorspace, can lead to slightly different results in each color channel.
 This results in a slight color shift (as opposed to a color being clipped as we saw earilier).